alexforencich/taxi/README.md

 ## Corundum NIC

 Corundum is an open-source, high-performance FPGA-based NIC and platform for in-network compute.
 Features include a high performance datapath, 10G/25G/100G Ethernet, PCI express gen 3+, a custom, high performance, tightly-integrated PCIe DMA engine, many (1000+) transmit, receive, completion, and event queues, scatter/gather DMA, MSI/MSI-X interrupts, per-port transmit scheduling, flow hashing, RSS, checksum offloading, and native IEEE 1588 PTP timestamping.
-A Linux driver is included that integrates with the Linux networking stack.
+A Linux driver is included that integrates with the Linux networking stack, as well as a DPDK PMD.
 Development and debugging is facilitated by an extensive simulation framework that covers the entire system from a simulation model of the driver and PCI express interface on the host side and Ethernet interfaces on the network side.

 Several variants of Corundum are planned, sharing the same host interface and device driver but targeting different optimization points: